mariahgammon/mariahgammonartifact1/README.md

 https://rpubs.com/mariahgammon/1098493 - this is the link to the current published website with the graphs & code If you follow to that page, a publicly available document with the graphs and trends based on the CSV file Animal Shelter Intake and Outcome data is available to view.

+() - The link to the current published website with the graphs and code.
+If you follow to that page, a publicly available document with the graphs, trends, and analysis based on the CSV file Animal Shelter Intake and Outcome data is available to do.

+However, there are also steps you can take if you want to be able to view and run the program locally.

 However, if you want to run it locally, you would need R Studio on your device.
 You would need to download libraries in the console: